SKKU-IBE/SNU_MedSAM2_GUI/README_final.md

 To create a box prompt:
 1) click the **top-left** corner
 2) then click the **bottom-right** corner
+Use the `mask, box layer` when adding boxes; edits belong in the `User Boxes correction layer`.

 For best results, draw the box **as tightly as possible** around the object (minimize empty background).